 NDRRA assistance is delivered through state and territory agencies (ACT, NSW, NT, Qld, SA, Tas, Vic and WA).

 For more detailed information refer to the NDRRA Determination 2017 below.

 NDRRA Determination 2017

-The NDRRA Determination 2017 applies from 1 July 2017, in respect of eligible disasters that occur on or after that date.
+The NDRRA Determination 2017 applies from 1 July 2017, in respect of eligible disasters that occur up to and including 31 October 2018.
 The NDRRA Determination 2017 is available below:

 Previous NDRRA Determinations